Table of Contents

-This control determines the amount of mid-range frequencies which are present in your sound.
+This control sets the amount of mid-range frequencies which are present in your sound.
 A higher mids setting will fill out the tone, while a lower one will give you a scooped sound.

-For rock, you will want to experiment with different mid-range settings to find what works best for you.
+For rock, you will want to experiment with different mid-range settings.
+You want to find what works best for you.
 Generally, the perfect amount will add character to the crunchiness of the sound.
 This is a setting of 5 or higher in most cases.

-The bass controls the low-end in your tone.
-For rock, you will usually want the bass lower, as it can muddy up the sound when set too high.
+The bass controls the low end of your tone.
+For rock, you will usually want the bass lower, as it can muddy the sound when set too high.
 Your gain control will also affect your bass content, so this is often best to set last.